Swichlacz/Ode-to-Spot/poem.md

 that obviates your basic hedonistic predilection
 for a rhythmic stroking of your fur, to demonstrate affection.

-A tail is quite essential for your acrobatic talents;
+*A tail is quite essential for your acrobatic talents*;
 you would not be so agile if you lacked its counterbalance.
 And when not being utilized to aide in locomotion,
 it often serves to illustrate the state of your emotion.